Overview of getting data into Splunk Cloud

 Add data using HTTP protocol

-In addition, you can send data directly to Splunk Cloud using HTTP or HTTPS.
+In addition, you can send data directly to Splunk Cloud using HTTPS.
 To ensure that your credentials are never transmitted from your on-premises systems to Splunk Cloud, this feature uses token-based authentication.
-For a detailed discussion of the HTTP Event Collector, see Set Up and Use the HTTP Event Collector in the Getting Data In Guide.
+For a detailed discussion of the HTTP Event Collector, see Set Up and Use the HTTP Event Collector in the Getting Data In manual.

 Splunk Cloud Quick Start